Delaware Incorporation: Everything You Need to Know

 Are Delaware Corporations Advantageous for Small Businesses?

 Yes, Delaware’s laws create similar advantages for small businesses as they do for large corporations.
 Most notably, laws in Delaware allows a clear separation between personal and business assets.
-Therefore, any business liabilities will not result in seizure or forfeiture of personal assets.
+Therefore, any business liabilities will not result in the seizure or forfeiture of personal assets.

 Additionally, holding companies in Delaware are not obligated to pay sales taxes or require any sort of license.
 While corporations must file an annual report, there is no requirement for LLCs.